 Black Friday is an informal name used to describe the day after Thanksgiving.
 It's traditionally the busiest shopping day of the year because it kicks off the holiday season.
-This season is crucial for the economy because around 30 percent of annual retail sales occur during the holiday season.
-For some retailers, such as jewelers, it's even higher, at almost 40 percent.
+This season is crucial for the economy, especially for some retailers, such as jewelers.

 Black Friday Sales Statistics

 In 2016, there were 101.7 million people who braved the crowds.
 That's more than the 74 million in 2015.
 The next biggest day was Saturday when 64 million people went to stores.
 Only 33 million shopped on Sunday.
 The fewest, 29 million, left their homes on Thanksgiving Day 2016.
 In total, 137 million people went to stores over the four-day Black Friday weekend in 2016.
 That's a third more than the 102 million in 2015.

 Holiday Season Sales Statistics